neam/docker-stack/stacks/debian-php-nginx/stack/README.md

 * Follows Docker's one-process-per-container philosophy by having separate containers for Nginx and PHP-FPM
 * Uses a Debian-derived PHP-FPM container and the official Nginx Docker containers
 * Includes boilerplate configuration with Docker-specific enhancements
+* Includes both a PHP "files" container which uses a /files volume for stored user-uploaded files, and a PHP "ha" container which is not supposed to use any data volumes and thus can be scaled elastically

 ## Installation